GSkrt/StravaQtWebAuthentification/README.md

 If you are like me, and you like to analyse time series this will help you get going without reinventing the wheel.

-Happy data analysis and find me on Strava :D
+Happy data analysis and add me on Strava :D